Home » Blog » Saltillo Tile » How to Clean Terracotta Saltillo Tile Flooring

 If you don’t have to strip or resurface your floor, move on to mopping!
 That’s right… mop.
 I like a string mop configuration when I tackle my floors.

 I find that the string mop adequately gets into the grout joints.
-Cleaning Saltillo tile with a string mop is easier because these floors traditionally have wide grout joints.
-Most joints range from 1/2 – 1 inch.
+Cleaning terracotta tile with a string mop is more manageable because these floors traditionally have wide grout joints.
+Most joints range from 1/2 to 1 inch.
 Also, the string mop doesn’t deteriorate like a foam or sponge mop.

 Next, determine your cleaning agent.
 To preserve the life of the Saltillo tile sealer, choose a cleaner that is not harsh.
 For example, dilute any detergent to lessen the impact of harsh chemicals.
-Personally, I like to use a water/vinegar mixture for my normal cleanings.
+I like using a water/vinegar mixture for my routine cleanings.

-And since my floors have a durable Saltillo tile sealer coating, I use a bleach/water mixture a few times each year for deep cleaning & disinfecting.
+Since my floors have a durable Saltillo tile sealer coating, I use a bleach/water mixture a few times yearly for deep cleaning and disinfecting.
 With kids, dogs, and a front door open to many, my floors occasionally need a disinfectant overhaul.

-However, I don’t advise the strength of bleach to universally clean Saltillo tile.
+However, I don’t advise on the strength of bleach in universally cleaning Saltillo tile.
 That recommendation applies only to floors with a sealer like TerraNano Saltillo Tile Sealer that can withstand strong chemicals.
 Even still, I dilute it with water.
-Also, open some windows and turn on ceiling fans to boost ventilation.
+Also, some windows should be opened, and ceiling fans should be turned on to boost ventilation.
 Learn more about our advice for Spanish tile projects.

 how to clean saltillo tile flooring